Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

   <a href="../catalog-of-works"><asub>Catalog of Scores</asub></a>
 </div>

-June 30.
-The Rigby, with Luke Leavitt and the Levitations

-July 2.
-Chai Point, with the Feestet
+August 8, 6-9PM.
+Doundrin's Distilling, with the Feestet

-July 21.
-Garver Feed Mill Patio, with Laminal Animil (sponsored by Bluestem Jazz), potentially an album release event

-July 26.
-Common Sage, duo set with David "Climate Walker" Henry

-August 9, 5:00.
+August 9, 5PM.
 Jazz at Five (Madison Capitol Square), with the Feestet

 August 11, 4-6PM.
 UW Memorial Union Terrace, with Luke Leavitt and the Levitations

 August 11, evening.
 Robinia Courtyard, with Luke Leavitt and the Levitations

+August 13, 8PM.
+Cafe Coda, Laminal Animil hosts a jam session

+September 15.
+Arts + Literature Lab, DIG jazz series, with the Feestet

+October 13.
+Dark Star Art Bar, with Muscle Memory

+November 4.
+Dark Star Art Bar, with Brennan Connors and Richie Hildner-Armacanqui

+February 10, 7PM.
+Slowpoke Cabaret, with the Feestet

+February 23.
+Memorial Union Rathskellar, with the Feestet